Chris44442/de10nano/README.md

 SOC_IP_DE10="169.254.42.42"
 ```

 Run the `build.sh` script to build the design.
-It will generate QSYS and IP files, synthezise, place and route the complete design and build the rbf.
+It will generate QSYS and IP files, synthezise, place and route the FPGA design and build the rbf-file.
 If you're on Quartus Lite you might need to build via the GUI since script support is limited.
-In Lite it might also be necessary to convert the sof to rbf manually in the GUI.
+In Lite it might also be necessary to convert the sof to rbf manually in the Convert Programming File GUI, be sure to set it to passive parallel x16 and enable compression.

 You can clean up generated files with `git clean -fdx`.